-An extended security alert, also called a victim statement, asks creditors to call you before granting credit in your name.
-The alert remains on your credit report for 7 years.
-Today, when an extended alert is requested, the fraud victim is automatically asked to provide two telephone numbers to include in with the alert.
+An extended security alert, also called a victim statement, asks creditors to call you to confirm your identity before they grant credit in your name.
+Unlike an initial security alert, which remains on your reports for one year, the extended alert remains on your credit report for seven years.
+When an extended alert is added, the fraud victim can provide up to two telephone numbers to include in with the alert.

-When you submit your request by mail, be sure to provide your full name, address, Social Security number, date of birth and any previous addresses used in the last two years.
-Remember to specifically state the new number you would like added, and if applicable, the number to be deleted.
+If you submit your request by mail, be sure to provide your full name, address, Social Security number, date of birth and any previous addresses used in the past two years.
+Remember to specifically state the new phone number you would like added, and if needed, the number that should be deleted.

-In addition, include two proofs of your address.
-One must be government issued, such as a copy of your driver's license, state or military identification card.
-The second can be a copy of a utility bill, an insurance statement, bank statement or other official document showing both your name and address.
+In addition, include copies of two documents that prove your identity.
+One must be government-issued, such as a copy of your driver's license or state or military identification card.
+The second can be a copy of a utility bill, an insurance statement, a bank statement or another document that shows your name and address.

-If you have not yet added an extended alert to your file but feel that you need one, you must also include a copy of your identity theft report from a law enforcement agency.
+If you have not yet added an extended alert to your file but feel you need one, you must submit a copy of your identity theft report or police report from a law enforcement agency.
 You can find more detailed information about credit fraud protection at Experian's Fraud Center.